-- A. Without sanitary sewer (i.e., lots with septic systems or an equivalent), single-family residential and/or other related, compatible uses on lots of two (2) acres (approximately 0.5 dwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar type of zoning district, as may be amended and/or supplemented. - B. With sanitary sewer: - 1.
-Single-family residential and/or other related, compatible uses on lots of 30,000 square feet (approximately 0.68 acres) or greater in the Suburban Residential (SR)
+- A. Without sanitary sewer (e.g.i.e., lots with septic systems or an equivalent), single-family residential and/or other related, compatible uses_on lots of 20,000 square feettwo (2) acres (approximately 0.46-5 acresdwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar type of zoning district, as may be amended and/or supplemented.- - B. With sanitary sewer,-: - 1.
+Single-family residential and/or other related, compatible uses on lots of 30,000

-- zoning district, or another similar type of zoning district, as may be amended and/or supplemented. - 2.
-Residential type development and/or related, compatible uses in an approved Planned Residential Development (PRD), as may be amended and/or supplemented, at a density not to exceed 1.8 units per net developable acre without conservation development standards or 2.2 units per net developable acre with conservation development standards. - A) Such developments on parcels/tracts wholly or partially located within the Hoover Reservoir watershed shall be further limited to 1.1 units per net developable acre without conservation development standards or 1.35 units per net developable acre with conservation development standards. - 3.
-Residential type development and/or related compatible uses in an approved Planned Community Facilities (PCF) district, as may be amended and/or supplemented, or another similar type of zoning district, not to exceed 2.2 units per net developable acre. - a) Such developments on parcels/tracts wholly or partially located within the Hoover Reservoir watershed shall be further limited to no more than 1.35 units per net developable acre. - 4.
+- square feet (approximately 0.68 acres) or greater in the Suburban Residential (SR) zoning district, or another similar type of zoning district, as may be amended and/or supplemented. - 2. residential Residential type development and/or related, compatible uses in an approved Planned Residential Development (PRD), as may be amended and/or supplemented, in accordance with the Zoning Resolution at a density not to exceed 1.8 units per net developable acre without conservation development standards or 2.2 units per net developable acre with conservation development standards. - a) Such developments on parcels/tracts wholly or partially located within the Hoover Reservoir watershed shall be further limited to 1.1 units per net developable acre without conservation development standards or 1.35 units per net developable acre with conservation development standards. - 3.
+Residential type development and/or related compatible uses in an approved Planned Community Facilities (PCF) district, as may be amended and/or supplemented, or another similar type of zoning district, not to exceed 2.2 units per net developable acre. - a) Such developments on parcels/tracts wholly or partially located within the Hoover Reservoir watershed shall be further limited to no more than 1.35 units per net developable acre. - 2.4.
 Neighborhood-scale commercial/office uses on parcels already zoned commercial and/or industrial.